 Belvelly Castle Staircase, Cork

-A stunning helical staircase, feature wine wall, window seats and fireplace for Belvelly Castle in Ireland
+A stunning helical castle staircase, feature wine wall, window seats and fireplace for Belvelly Castle in Ireland

-Belvelly Castle dates from circa 14/15th Century, standing sentinel by the narrow waters between Cork’s Great Island and Fota Island near the iconic Belvelly Bridge.
+A new castle staircase was required for Belvelly Castle, which dates from circa 14/15th Century, standing sentinel by the narrow waters between Cork’s Great Island and Fota Island near the iconic Belvelly Bridge.
 In the 16th Century, Walter Raleigh once described Belvelly as “broken down”.
 In the 17th Century it was abandoned and then continued to decay for the next 400 years until Gary & Anne Wilson bought Belvelly in 2016 as an ambitious restoration project.